shreystechtips/pythonbytes/projects/README.md

 : You pilot a Tesla Roadster to escape the Jupiter system**
 - **[Ditch Day](https://github.com/robfatland/pythonbytes/tree/master/projects/bees#pythonbytes-project-in-depth)
 Stack: An advanced project**

+### How To Begin

+For any project
+* know how to find and use example.py
+* register in the registry
+* know how to track yourself

 ***Click on the links above to learn more in-depth; or scroll down to read a bit more...***